dwilkie/devise_paypal/README.markdown

 # devise_paypal

-devise_paypal is [Devise](http://github.com/dwilkie/devise_paypal) extension that allows you to authenticate using the the Paypal Permissions API or the Paypal Authentication API through devise.
+devise_paypal is [Devise](http://github.com/dwilkie/devise_paypal) extension that allows you to authenticate users using the the Paypal Permissions API or the Paypal Authentication API through devise.

 ## Installation